-In the context of the OCRE project, GÉANT, as procurer, invited suppliers already contracted via the pre-existing GÉANT laaS framework [R17] and licensed to sell in the Netherlands, to provide vouchers for IaaS commodity cloud for a total of \in 500,000 excluding VAT.
-Three providers were selected: a Microsoft reseller, an AWS reseller and an independent service provider.
-The suppliers had to comply with a set of service requirements described in the call-off, examples of these requirements include the voucher amount, the duration, the expiration date and the service termination procedure.
-The service itself is delivered in accordance with service levels and descriptions recorded in the GÉANT IaaS framework.
+In the context of the OCRE project, GÉANT, as procurer in the form of a Centralised Procurement Body (CPB) mandated by the NRENs, invited suppliers already contracted via the pre-existing GÉANT laaS framework [R17] and licensed to sell in the Netherlands, to provide vouchers for laaS commodity cloud for a total of € 500,000 excluding VAT.
+Three providers were selected: a Microsoft reseller, an AWS reseller, and an independent service provider.
+The suppliers had to comply with a set of service requirements described in the call-off, examples of these requirements included the voucher amount, the duration, the expiration date, and the service termination procedure.
+The service itself was delivered in accordance with service levels and descriptions recorded in the GÉANT laaS framework.